cinveen/RVN-Client-Analysis-Tool/README.md

 ### Key Capabilities

+- **Raw Data Analysis**: The system now sends the complete raw data to the LLM, not just pre-processed summaries, enabling:
+  - More nuanced analysis of patterns and correlations
+  - Discovery of insights that might be missed in aggregated data
+  - Direct examination of individual records to identify outliers and anomalies
+  - Custom aggregations and calculations performed by the AI itself

 - **Audience-Specific Insights**: Generates tailored insights for different stakeholders:
   - Journalists and Producers: Content performance and story selection guidance
   - Output Editors: Programming and scheduling recommendations